 Important!
 To register a company in the Swiss Confederation, you have to follow a certain path, observing a number of reservations and nuances.
 This path can be facilitated by enlisting the support of representatives of JSC Lawrange.
 Legal support in the course of solving this problem covers both filling out forms and other current issues, as well as fundamentally important points, in particular, the development of constituent documents, the selection of a local director for the company.

-1. Opening a temporary (technical) account for depositing the authorized capital and obtaining the appropriate certificate from the bank:< /li>
+2. Opening a temporary (technical) account for depositing the authorized capital and obtaining the appropriate certificate from the bank:

-***Note: The Trade Register (Handelsregister) is a government register. a register containing information about all types of businesses and all companies in Switzerland, their addresses, shareholders.
+*Note: The Commercial Register (Handelsregister) is a state register where information about all types of businesses and all companies in Switzerland, their addresses, and shareholders is collected.

 Documents for registering a company in Switzerland